 Hospital insurance helps cover costs when you go to hospital.
-It contributes towards the cost of doctors’ and anaesthetists’ fees as well as additional hospital expenses, including accommodation, prostheses and theatre fees.
+It contributes towards the cost of doctors’ and anaesthetists’ fees.
+It also helps cover other hospital expenses, including accommodation, prostheses and theatre fees.

 Why hospital insurance?